OfekGlick/SEScore/README.md

 ### Run new_xlm_mbart_data.py for English:
 python3 new_xlm_mbart_data.py -num_var 10 -lang en_XX -src case_study_src -ref case_study_ref -save save_file_name -severity ['original','2_1','2_2'] -whole_words True

-# Disclaimer
-Most of the work done on this project was by the original authors of the paper!
-We simply added our methods and tested their effectiveness.
-All credits of the original work goes to the original authors.